FareHarbor/fareharbor-docs/external-api/endpoints.md

 #### Cancellation Policies

-Initially all companies will use a "48 hours prior, 100% refund" policy; however, we expect to expand support for various kinds of cancellation policies in the future.
+Initially all companies will use a "48 hours prior, 100% refund" and "if less than 48 hours prior, 0% refund" policy; however, we expect to expand support for various kinds of cancellation policies in the future.

 ##### Effective Cancellation Policies
 ###### Items Endpoint